Coding4ufn/doc/articles/api/data-sources.md

   def __init__(self, sids, properties):
     '''
-    TODO : describe the properties object
+    - `sids` are a list of securities we need data for.

+    - `properties` holds user configuration loaded at startup time.
+Use it to pass any parameters you would need for initialization.
     '''
     pass

   def get_data(self):
     '''
-    Returns a pandas.DataFrame or pandas.Panel used as trading events.
+    - Returns a pandas.DataFrame or pandas.Panel used as trading events.
       DataFactory can process the following schemes

           | goog | aapl              | open | high | volume
     -------------------   or   ----------------------------